griefertroll101/Yaml-model-files-for-LMS/README.md

 %Model% = Name of the model e.g qwen3.5-35b-a3b
 ````

 If the company or model is not there then create the folder and name it appropriately e.g. qwen3.5-35b-a3b No capitals so that you can do the install all without issue.
+It is the "base model" folder not a finetune e.g.

+hub\\models\\qwen\\qwen3.5-4b

+not

+hub\\models\qwen\\qwen3.5-4b-heretic

+or

+hub\\models\qwen\\qwen3.5-4b-noromaid-gguf

 Make sure that the file is under the correct company and model.